Abhinav-gh/Quizzer_zense/README.md

 - Start MySQL Server: After installation, start the MySQL server using the provided command or by starting the MySQL service.
 - Navigate to project directory.

+### Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`MONGODB_URI`

 ### Installation
 - Download this repository or clone in your local system.